-Gerardo I. Lopez, 55, is the President, Chief Executive Officer and Director of AMC Entertainment, Inc. since March 2009.
-Mr. Lopez previously served as the Executive Vice President of Starbucks Coffee Company and President of Global Consumer Products, Seattle's Best Coffee and Foodservice divisions from September 2004 to March 2009, and President of Handleman Company from November 2001 to September 2004.
+Mr. Lopez is the President and Chief Executive Officer of Extended Stay America, Inc. and its paired-share REIT, ESH Hospitality, Inc. since August 2015.
+Mr. Lopez previously served as President, Chief Executive Officer and Director of AMC Entertainment, Inc. from March 2009 to August 2015, the Executive Vice President of Starbucks Coffee Company and President of Global Consumer Products, Seattle's Best Coffee and Foodservice divisions from September 2004 to March 2009, and President of Handleman Company from November 2001 to September 2004.
 Mr. Lopez also held a variety of executive management positions with International Home Foods, Frito Lay, Pepsi-Cola and the Procter & Gamble Company.
-Mr. Lopez currently sits on the Board of Directors of Digital Cinema Implementation Partners, Open Road Films and Recreational Equipment, Inc., and also previously served on the Board of National Cinemedia, LLC.
-Mr. Lopez has served on the Board of Directors since February 2013 and is a member of the Audit and Governance and Nominating Committees of the Company.
-Mr. Lopez brings his skills, knowledge and business leadership as senior executive at entertainment and consumer products companies.
+Mr. Lopez currently sits on the Board of Directors of Extended Stay America, Inc. and also previously serviced on the Boards of AMC Entertainment Holdings, Inc., Digital Cinema Implementation Partners, National Cinemedia, LLC., Open Road Films, Safeco Insurance, TXU, Inc. and Recreational Equipment, Inc.

+Director since 2013 Specific Qualifications, Attributes, Skills and Experience: Age: 56 Board Committees: Audit and Governance & Nominating Mr. Lopez brings his skills, knowledge and business leadership as senior executive at entertainment and consumer products companies.
 His wealth of knowledge and experience in the entertainment, beverage and consumer packaged goods industries, in both the U.S. and abroad provides valuable insight into consumer needs and marketplace trends currently influencing the retail and restaurant industry.
+Other Public Company Boards: Extended Stay America, Inc.